 Full memory reset occurs when an operating system is sent to the data logger using Device Configuration Utility or when entering 98765 in the Status table field FullMemReset.
-See FullMemReset (p.
-234).
+See Information tables and settings (advanced) (p.
+179).
 A full memory reset does the following: